← Back to Blog·Mar 16, 2026·7 min read

 Cookie-Based Tracking

-The traditional approach places a small text file (cookie) in the visitor's browser.
-This cookie contains a unique identifier that lets the analytics tool recognize the same visitor across multiple sessions.
+Places a small text file in the visitor's browser with a unique identifier.
 Google Analytics 4 and most legacy tools use this method.
-The downside: cookies require consent banners under GDPR, and many browsers now block third-party cookies entirely.
+Requires consent banners under GDPR, and many browsers now block third-party cookies entirely.

 Browser Fingerprinting

-Fingerprinting collects device attributes — screen resolution, browser version, installed fonts, timezone — to create a unique “fingerprint” for each visitor.
-No cookies are stored, but the technique raises significant privacy concerns and is increasingly blocked by Safari, Firefox, and Brave.
+Collects device attributes — screen resolution, browser version, installed fonts, timezone — to create a unique “fingerprint.”
+No cookies stored, but raises significant privacy concerns and is increasingly blocked by Safari, Firefox, and Brave.

 Server-Side Tracking

-Instead of running JavaScript in the browser, server-side tracking collects data at the server level by analyzing HTTP requests.
-This avoids ad blockers and client-side script failures, but it captures less behavioral data (no scroll depth, no click coordinates) compared to JavaScript-based tools.
+Collects data at the server level by analyzing HTTP requests.
+Avoids ad blockers and client-side script failures, but captures less behavioral data (no scroll depth, no click coordinates) compared to JavaScript-based tools.

 Cookieless Tracking